SameenAdil/Sales-Analysis-Project/README.md

 # Sales-Analysis-Project
-This is a slaes analysis file...in which i solve 5 data analysis questions, but we i concate all 11 months file into one csv file that is all_sales_analysis_files.csv
+This is a sales analysis file...in which i have solved 5 data analysis questions, but we i concate all 11 months file into one csv file that is all_sales_analysis_files.csv

 Question 1: what is the best mont for sales?
 How much we earned that month?